Classic Car Insurance: Agreed Value Coverage & Requirements Explained

 What Is Classic Car Insurance?

-These policies are offered by specialty insurers like Hagerty and Grundy, as well as select mainstream carriers, and they come packed with features that a traditional auto policy just doesn't offer — things like guaranteed agreed value payouts, spare parts coverage, and flatbed-only roadside towing so your car never touches a standard hook.
+These policies are offered by specialty insurers like Hagerty and Grundy, as well as select mainstream carriers such as Nationwide, Liberty Mutual, American Collectors, and Mercury.
+They come packed with features a traditional auto policy just doesn't offer — things like guaranteed agreed value payouts, spare parts coverage, flatbed-only roadside towing, and even restoration-phase protection.

-If you own or are thinking about purchasing a collector vehicle, understanding how classic car insurance works could be the difference between recovering your car's true value after a loss — or walking away with a check that barely covers the restoration work you already put into it.
+If you own or are considering a collector vehicle, understanding how classic car insurance works could be the difference between recovering your car's true value after a loss — or walking away with a check that barely covers the restoration work you've already invested.
+For a broader look at the top insurers in this space, explore our full guide on classic car insurance coverage.

 Trusted by Thousands